 - Virtualization.
 For example, a user can connect with a virtual computer or server.

 - Analytics.
-With Citrix, a company’s IT department will be equipped with visibility capabilities that enable it to detect any real-time threats based on user behavior.
+In addition, a company’s IT department will be equipped with visibility capabilities to detect any real-time threats based on user behavior.

 - Workspaces.
-In the system, multiple users can remotely access a cloud desktop to improve collaboration.
+Finally, in the system, multiple users can remotely access a cloud desktop to improve collaboration.

 Types of Citrix